Saint Kitts and Nevis passport

 The Saint Kitts and Nevis passport is issued to citizens of Saint Kitts and Nevis for international travel.
 Prior to 1983, Saint Kitts and Nevis, together with Anguilla, was an associated state of the United Kingdom.
 The passport is a Caricom passport as Saint Kitts and Nevis is a member of the Caribbean Community.
+As of 29 July 2023, citizens of Saint Kitts and Nevis had visa-free or visa on arrival access (including eTAs) to 154 countries and territories.